2023 Most Popular Communication & Journalism Associate Degree Schools in the Southeast Region

 Women make up 64% of the communication and journalism majors at the school.

-West Virginia University at Parkersburg ranked #6 on this year’s Most Popular Communication & Journalism Associate Degree Schools in the Southeast Region list.
-Located in the suburb of Parkersburg, West Virginia University at Parkersburg is a public school with a small student population.
+With a ranking of #6, West Virginia University at Parkersburg did quite well on this year’s most popular schools for communication and journalism students working on their associate degree.
+Located in the small suburb of Parkersburg, West Virginia University at Parkersburg is a public college with a small student population.

 Women make up 80% of the communication and journalism majors at the school.